sinae99/Daily-SPL-Basics/README.md

 # Daily-SPL-Basics
-Some Splunk queries that might be useful for SOC daily routine (SOC L1 Diaries)
+Some Splunk queries that might be useful for SOC routines

 All of these queries are just "**simple**" usecases to give you "**ideas**" and key concepts that could help you in your SOC environment